-The project narrative must not exceed a page limit of 15 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 x 11 inch) paper with 1 inch margins (top, bottom, left, and right).
+The project narrative must not exceed 16 pages for non-collaborative and 24 pages for collaborative proposals of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 inch x 11 inch) paper with one inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
 Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
 This page limit does not apply to the Title Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit defined later in this FOA.

-Do not include any Internet addresses (URLs) that provide supplementary or additional information that constitutes a part of the application.
-Merit reviewers are not required to access Internet sites; however, Internet publications in a list of references will be treated identically to print publications.
+Do not include any websites (URLs) that provide supplementary or additional information that constitutes a part of the application.
+Merit reviewers are not required to access websites; however, Internet publications in a list of references will be treated identically to print publications.
 See Section VIII for instructions on how to mark proprietary application information.
 To attach a Project Narrative, click "Add Attachment."